 Peppers are the easiest thing in the world to freeze.
-They need no blanching whatsoever—just cut them into the size of pieces that you like to use and put them in the freezer.
+They need no blanching whatsoever.

+For peppers, I just pack the pieces right into freezer-safe zip-top bags, laying flat so that they will stack nicely in the freezer.
 I tend to use a lot of peppers during the year so I try to fill quite a few quart bags in season.
-I make sure that they can lay flat so that they will stack nicely in the freezer.

 When it is time to use them, I can break off a large or small bunch and toss them directly into the pan.
 Most of the time, an onion or two is already there slowly frying in coconut oil (and a dash of salt) until soft.
 I like to wait until the oil begins to turn the color of the peppers (about 20 to 30 minutes) before continuing with my recipe.
 This ensures that both the onions and the peppers are soft and delicious.